Insurance “Bad-Faith” Claims Lawyer & Attorneys Orange County

 There are two types of claims under an insurance policy:

-First Party Claims: When a policyholder makes a claim against their insurance company for a damage they suffered, that claim is considered as a first-party claim.
+First Party Claims: When a policyholder makes a claim against their insurance company for the damage they suffered, that claim is considered as a first-party claim.
 If the insurance company refuses to pay for the claim, without proper cause, or if the insurance company unreasonably delays payment, the policyholder may have a first-party insurance bad faith claim.

 Third Party Cases: This typically happens a person sues their own insurance company because the insurance company refused to settle a claim with a third party.